zx80/cachetools-utils/README.md

 - `DebugCache` to trace cache calls using `logging`.
 - `EncryptedCache` a cache with key hashing and value encryption.
 - `ToBytesCache` map keys and values to bytes.
+- `BytesCache` map bytes keys and values to strings.

 ### Cache utilities